Cocaine and Crack Addiction Treatment

 Cocaine and crack addiction deals with alterations of brain chemistry and is not easily solved by willpower and stopping the cocaine intake.
 Treatment options include medication in order to prevent symptoms of withdrawal, counseling, 12 Step Programs, inpatient/residential care.

-At the Phoenix Recovery and Counseling Centers, we offer addiction recovery services and specifically treat those suffering from cocaine addiction.
+At The Phoenix Recovery Center, we offer addiction recovery services and specifically treat those suffering from cocaine addiction.
 Our services include a Residential Treatment, PHP Day program, Intensive Outpatient program and general outpatient program.
 Click on each service to learn more about what they entail and how they can help you on a path towards recovery.

 Phoenix Recovery Experience

 Patients and families who engage in The Phoenix recovery experience through our continuum of care, learn and develop both recovery and disease management skills.
 Moreover, patients and family members begin to identify, define, and achieve stability in their pursuit of a meaningful life.
 As a result, self-confidence embodies the emotional and cognitive condition of our patients and family members.
 Patients and their family members enjoy relationships that begin to be healed.
 They also celebrate the fact that dreams are being redefined through realistic applied behaviors that are motivated by meaning pursuits supported by recovery based support systems.